Ayyi is a Linux based modular audio production system.

 Now that the project has completed its proof-of-concept stage, it is moving on to improving its internal organisation as a solid foundation for adding the next level of functionality.

 AyyiGtk can be used to do simple recording, arranging, and mixing.
-Though definitely still alpha stage, it aims to combine a solid backend engine with a versatile multifaceted user interface.
+Though limited in functionality, it combines a solid backend engine with a versatile multifaceted user interface.

 You can get an overview of the application, download the code, and read the user manual.more…